 Positive Energy is a newly formed student organization focused on volunteerism and community improvement.
 Our mission is to enable energy industry participants to give back.
 Since we are a student organization, we have a partner who is focused on helping students.
 Namely, this is a company that provides top writing service for students and can contribute to the preservation of ecology.

-Positive Energy is a student run subcommittee of the Penn State Society of Petroleum Engineers.
-Positive Energy’s focus is on environmental service and STEM outreach.
+Positive Energy is a student-run subcommittee of the Penn State Society of Petroleum Engineers.
+Positive Energy’s focus revolves around giving back to the Penn State community through environmental means.
 Our organization is open to any and all majors to further diversify the all-encompassing energy landscape.

 It is more critical now than ever before to take care of our planet and our communities.
 Positive Energy is a resource and tool for Positive Impacts.
 In the words of James Cameron, “All energy is only borrowed, and one day you have to give it back.”
 Positive Energy completes the cycle by taking time away from providing abundant and affordable energy to the world, and instead energizing communities through volunteering and fundraising.